b-crawford/knn_query_point_placement/README.md

 The question then becomes what can we do with this partition?
 We have transformed the problem from an infinite one (where a query point could be placed anywhere in 2d space, to a finite one, where for every point in each cell we will get an identical answer if we run KNN.

 An obvious first approach is to simply check all the combinations.
 The problem with this is it could be very time consuming.
 Say we ended up with $V$ voronoi cells of degree $k$.
-If we can find a placement of $m=\ceil{n/k}$ which would be the theoretical minimum number of query points if each query returned a distinct set of solutions, then this would invovle checking $\choose{V,m}$ combinations, which couls be very large.
+If we can find a placement of $m=\lceil n/k \rceil}$ which would be the theoretical minimum number of query points if each query returned a distinct set of solutions, then this would invovle checking $\choose{V,m}$ combinations, which couls be very large.